Attacks on US bases during the Middle Eastern crisis (2023–present): Al-Harir air base

 On 8 November 2023, an armed drone targeted al-Harir air base hosting US forces in northern Iraq.
 On 25 December 2023, the Islamic Resistance in Iraq claimed responsibility for a drone attack on the base which injured three US soldiers, one being critical.

 Other attacks in Iraq

 On 9 November, US forces were struck three separate times in 24 hours, including drone strikes in Al-Asad Airbase and Al-Harir Air Base, as well as an IED attack on a patrol near the Mosul Dam.

 On 18 January 2024, the Islamic Resistance of Iraq shot down a US MQ-9 Reaper drone after it took off from Kuwait near Muqdadiyah, Diyala Governorate.

 On 10 September, two rockets exploded in the vicinity of American personnel stationed in Camp Victory, near Baghdad International Airport.
 No casualties were reported.
 Jaafar al-Husseini, the spokesperson of Kata'ib Hezbollah, said that the attack aimed to disrupt Iranian president Masoud Pezeshkian's visit to Baghdad, which was scheduled the following day.

+2026 Iran war

+On 14 March 2026, the Kataib Hezbollah faction launched a drone that breached the air defenses of the Camp Victory base and managed to strike it.

+On 17 March 2026, the Saraya Awliya al-Dam faction published a footage of a reconnaissance drone flying above the US embassy compound in baghdad.
+According to an observer the footage is consistent with the footage obtained from a Fiber optic drone suggesting that the group had acquired such advanced technology.
+On the 21st March 2026 the Ashab al-Kahf faction set the Camp Victory base ablaze.

+On 25 March 2026 an AN/MPQ-64 Sentinel along with a Black Hawk was struck at the Victory Base Complex in bahgdad by an IRI fibre optic drone.